 It's hard to settle on a suitable description of Russia, a land of both urban and scenic extremes, but whether you're visiting the spires of St Petersburg or the centre of a silver birch forest, it's important to make sure that you're protected.
 Holiday Extras' comprehensive holiday insurance for Russia allows you to take it all in with the confidence that you, your group and your baggage (whilst in transit) is secure.

 Our travel insurance policies are versatile, to match the varied plans of our customers.

-If you're a frequent traveller our annual travel policy provides the ideal solution, offering the remuneration costs of Premium cover for an entire year's worth of trips.
+If you're a frequent traveller our annual travel policy provides the ideal solution, offering the same levels of cover, but for an entire year's worth of trips.

 Is Russia classed as within Europe?

 For insurance purposes, this is a very important question to ask.
 Whether you take out a European or a worldwide travel insurance policy for Russia, depends largely on where you are travelling to in the country.
 If you'll be sticking to areas west of the Ural mountains for the entirety of your trip, then a European travel insurance policy will suffice.
 For those venturing into areas east of the Ural mountains, you'll need to take out a worldwide travel insurance policy to receive cover.

 Whether you call or book online the process is quick and easy.
 Simply fill in a quote form above or call our FREE helpline to choose one of our great value policies.